Coy Wire

 Wire was a linebacker and safety who played college football for Stanford.
-He played six seasons for the Buffalo Bills from 2002 to 2007 and three years for the Atlanta Falcons from 2008 to 2010.
+He played six seasons for the Buffalo Bills from 2002 to 2007 and three seasons for the Atlanta Falcons from 2008 to 2010.

 With CNN, Wire's many field assignments have included on-the-ground coverage of the 2015 FIFA Women's World Cup, the College Football Playoff Semi-Finals and National Championship games, and Super Bowl 50.

 Early life

-Wire attended Rice Elementary in the South Middleton School District.
+Wire attended Bridge Valley Elementary in the South Middleton School District.
 Highland Elementary School, Lemoyne Middle School, and Cedar Cliff High School, all in the West Shore School District.
 He graduated from Cedar Cliff in Camp Hill, Pennsylvania in 1997 where he set school records in both football and wrestling that have still not been broken.
 In 1995, his father, Rick, founded Dynamite Sports, a company that guides student athletes and their families through the recruiting process.

 College career

 Wire graduated from Stanford University and was the first player in modern school history to lead the team in rushing one year and tackles in another.